wso2/docs-is/en/docs/learn/limitting-active-user-sessions-based-on-criteria.md

         Identity Server, see [Adaptive Authentication](../../tutorials/adaptive-authentication).

 The following topics walk you through the steps you need to follow:
-- Configuring the sample scenario
-- Testing the sample scenario

 ### Configuring the sample scenario